squirrels-nest/squirrels-docs/docs/cli/init.md

 ```

-The first question answers whether all project files should be generated, if `Y` is specified, it will ask the user which file format the database view would be based off, where the user can specify either python or sql.
-It will then create all the core files, including a dataset folder which will house a sample database_view1.sql.j2 file, and the parameters.py file.
-It will also create the requirements.txt and squirrels.yaml files.
-If `n` is specified, then none of the above mentioned files and folders will be created.
-Squirrels will then ask individually, whether the optional files `connections.py`, `context.py`, and `selections.cfg` should be generated, regardless of the core files exist.
+The first question answers whether all project files should be generated, if `Y` is specified, it will then ask the user which file format the database view should be based off, where the user can specify either python or sql.
+It will then create all the core files, including a dataset folder which will house a sample `database_view1.sql.j2 file`, and the `parameters.py` file if sql is chosen, and `database_view1.py` otherwise.
+It will also create the `requirements.txt` and `squirrels.yaml` files.
+If `n` is specified, then none of the above mentioned files and folders will be created, and quirrels will then ask individually, whether the optional files `connections.py`, `context.py`, and `selections.cfg` should be generated, regardless whether the core files exist.

 The second to last question allows the user to specify what file format is to be used for the final view.
-Currently, we're only allowing for `sql` or python, and none if the user whishes to add a final view file himself later on.
+Currently, we're only allowing for `sql` or python, and none if the user whishes to add a final view file themselves later on.

 In the last question, the user can chose to which sample database to add, if any at all.
 Current options include the `sample_database` and `seattle_weather` sqlite databases.

-The user can also add additional options to the init command:
+The user can also specify which files to add by providing additional options to the init command:

 ```bash
 usage: squirrels init [-h] [--no-overwrite] [--core] [--db-view {sql,py}] [--connections] [--context] [--selections-cfg] [--final-view {sql,py}] [--sample-db {sample_database,seattle_weather}]